WohlSoft/Moondust-Devkit-Help/EditLevel/PlacingTools.md

 **Notes**:

 - For safety reasons flood filling process will be aborted after 3 seconds.
-If you acidentally filled whole map, you can undo them.
+If you accidentally filled whole map, you can undo them.

 - You can limit flood-fill with section boundaries if you will enable flag in the **Edit -> Don't fill out of section**.